 • After reading all of the above, if you’ve still got questions about what you can and can’t eat on Whole30, then be sure to check out “The Official Can I Have?
 Guide” to Whole30.

-And last, but certainly not least … be sure to subscribe to my Whole30 Challenge!
-To make life during Whole30 a whole lot easier and more delicious, I’ve created exclusive new Whole30 meal plans and recipes just for my Whole30 subscriber friends.
+And last, but certainly not least … To make life during Whole30 a whole lot easier and more delicious, I’ve created exclusive Whole30 meal plans and recipes that you can gain access to via my Whole30 resources page.

 Whole30 Day Zero Step 2: Get Your Kitchen Ready